 Sorry, the weather woman just entered my peripheral vision.
 Where was I again?
 Oh yeah – telling everyone how great my birthday was, thanks for wishing me a happy birthday, and, most importantly, ending my post with:

 Speaking of the weather woman, I’m still getting used to the Bay Area’s local news channels and personalities.
 I feel like when we were weighing the pros and cons of moving halfway across the country, “having to find a new favorite local news team” would have been one of the top cons had we thought of it at the time.
-In Minnesota, we had Frank and Amelia on WCCO – they were married, Frank made awkward segues after reporters finished their stories, Frank brought his cute old Italian mother on the show to make Italian food, Amelia was easy to look at, Pat Kessler was a great political reporter (and frequent guest on my favorite radio talk program with Dan Barreiro), and they did a solid newscast.
+In Minnesota, we had Frank and Amelia on WCCO – they were married, Frank made awkward segues after reporters finished their stories, Frank brought his cute old Italian mother on the show to make Italian food, Amelia was articulate and easy to look at, Pat Kessler was a great political reporter (and frequent guest on my favorite radio talk program with Dan Barreiro), and they did a solid newscast.
 There was a comfort level there that I think we might have underappreciated.

 I’m watching the Bay Area’s WCCO equivalent right now, “KRON.”
 The weather woman is, umm . . . well-endowed.
 And whoever does wardrobe decided, Ratings Matter.
 Cleavage is a scientifically-proven eye-magnet, after all.
-I mean, don’t get me wrong, I’m not opposed to cleavage – I am a red-blooded male, and I’m not some wing-bat who thinks this woman’s cleavage is going to ruin the youth of America – but it’s sort of unsettling to see that much cleavage on my local news team.
+I mean, don’t get me wrong, I’m not opposed to cleavage – I’m not some wing-bat who thinks this woman’s cleavage is going to ruin the youth of America – but it’s sort of unsettling to see that much cleavage on my local news team.
 Amelia was fashionable, but tastefully and professionally fashionable.
 And I understand basically all news-women are good-looking for a reason, but this feels a little desperate.

 Wait – what did she say about the weather today?